 Proponents also say the TM-Sidhi additions to the basic meditation method can lead to development of advanced human abilities.
-The key to such prowess is called sanyama.
-It is described in Patanjali's Yoga Sutras, chap 3:4 ff.
+The yoga key, sanyama, is described in Patanjali's Yoga Sutras, chap 3:4 ff.

-Thus, calm relaxation with added thought while resting deeply, is akin to advanced Transcendental Meditation.
+This says that calm relaxation with added thought while resting deeply, may remind faintly of the Sidhi side to Transcendental Meditation.

 ❋ Experiments with seemingly underdeveloped designs confirm that sound visualisation may work well.
-And there are many other areas we may try to improve ourselves in than sports.
+Besides, there are other areas we may try to improve ourselves in than sports.